Kāinga Ora failed on 'political neutrality' in advertorial - review

 The review found Kāinga Ora's actions had the "effect of providing positive publicity for a political candidate, just before and during an election period".

-Kāinga Ora failed to acknowledge their mistake, instead "maintaining a position that minimised the issues and contained some factual errors".
+Kāinga Ora failed to acknowledge its mistake, instead "maintaining a position that minimised the issues and contained some factual errors".

-"Kāinga Ora failed to do the right thing when it became aware the person it was to feature in a Kāinga Ora sponsored article was a candidate," said Hughes.
+"Kāinga Ora failed to do the right thing when it became aware the person it was to feature in a Kāinga Ora-sponsored article was a candidate," Hughes said.

 "The email suggesting the agency pretend it did not know about Williams' candidacy was unacceptable."